codeonlyjs/website/content/guide/apiFunctions.md

   this up from the Vite build configuration.
 * The `prebuild` option is an optional script file that will be `import`ed at the start of the build.
-It can be used to pre-process data before the build runs.  eg: build a JSON meta data file for a static blog by scannin markdown files etc...
+It can be used to pre-process data before the build runs.  eg: build a JSON meta data file for a static blog by scanning markdown files etc...

 See also [SSG Vite Plugin](renderSSG#vite-plugin).